angular/angular/README.md

   the transpiler specs),
 - You can also add `debugger;` statements in the specs (JavaScript).
 The execution will halt when the developer tools are opened in the browser running Karma.

+## Debug the tests

+If you need to debug the tests:

+- add a `debugger;` statement to the test you want to debug (oe the source code),
+- execute karma `node_modules/karma/bin/karma start karma-js.conf.js`,
+- press the top right "DEBUG" button,
+- open the dev tools and press F5,
+- the execution halt at the `debugger;` statement

+Note (WebStorm users):
+You can create a Karma run config from WebStorm.
+Then in the "Run" menu, press "Debug 'karma-js.conf.js'", WebStorm will stop in the generated code on the `debugger;` statement.
+You can then step into the code and add watches.
+The `debugger;` statement is needed because WebStorm will stop in a transpiled file.
+Breakpoints in the original source files are not supported at the moment.